 Rider magazine is a motorcycle publication written by, and for, passionate motorcycle riders.
-Born in 1974, for four decades Rider has been dedicated to delivering comprehensive road tests, touring stories, product evaluations, technical features and award-winning editorial to enthusiasts who use their motorcycles for travel, recreation and commuting, who enjoy motorcycle rallies and clubs, who repair and restore motorcycles, and who love to ride motorcycles in any form.
+Launched in 1974, for more than four decades Rider has been dedicated to delivering comprehensive road tests, touring stories, product evaluations, technical features and award-winning editorial to enthusiasts who use their motorcycles for travel, recreation and commuting, who enjoy motorcycle rallies and clubs, who repair and restore motorcycles, and who love to ride motorcycles in any form.
 The Rider editorial team is made up of award-winning journalists with vast, hands-on knowledge and, collectively, over 150 years of experience.
 Read more about the Rider editors and contributors in their personal bios below.

 Editor-in-Chief, Rider Magazine